qojulia/WaveguideQED.jl/docs/src/tutorial.md

 nothing #hide
 ```

-Assuming the cavity is empty the combined initial state is then:
+Assuming the cavity is empty, the combined initial state is then:

 ```@example tutorial
 ψ_in = fockstate(bc,0) ⊗ ψ_waveguide
 nothing #hide
 ```

-With the initial state we can then call the solver the get the wavefunction after the interaction with the cavity.
+With the initial state, we can then call the solver the get the wavefunction after the interaction with the cavity.

 ```@example tutorial
 ψ_out = waveguide_evolution(times,ψ_in,H)